Computational complexity of Berry phase estimation in topological phases of matter

 \section{Abstract}

 The Berry phase is a fundamental quantity in the classification of topological phases of matter.
 In this paper, we present a new quantum algorithm and several complexity-theoretical results for the Berry phase estimation (BPE) problems.
 Our new quantum algorithm achieves BPE in a more general setting than previously known quantum algorithms, with a theoretical guarantee.
 For the complexity-theoretic results, we consider three cases.
 First, we prove $\mathsf{BQP}$-completeness when we are given a guiding state that has a large overlap with the ground state.
 This result establishes an exponential quantum speedup for estimating the Berry phase.
-Second, we prove $\mathsf{dUQMA}$-completeness when we have \textit{a priori} bound for ground state energy.
-Here, $\mathsf{dUQMA}$ is a variant of the unique witness version of $\mathsf{QMA}$ (i.e., $\mathsf{UQMA}$), which we introduce in this paper, and this class precisely captures the complexity of BPE without the known guiding state.
-Remarkably, this problem turned out to be the first natural problem contained in both $\mathsf{UQMA}$ and $\mathsf{co}$-$\mathsf{UQMA}$.
-Third, we show $\mathsf{P}^{\mathsf{dUQMA[log]}}$-hardness and containment in $\mathsf{P}^{\mathsf{PGQMA[log]}}$ when we have no additional assumption.
+Second, we prove $\mathsf{UQMA} \cap \mathsf{co}$-$\mathsf{UQMA}$-completeness when we have an $\textit{a priori}$ bound for the ground-state energy.
+Here, $\mathsf{UQMA}$ is the unique witness version of $\mathsf{QMA}$, and $\mathsf{UQMA} \cap \mathsf{co}$-$\mathsf{UQMA}$ precisely captures the complexity of BPE without the known guiding state.
+Remarkably, this problem is, to our knowledge, the first natural problem complete for $\mathsf{UQMA} \cap \mathsf{co}$-$\mathsf{UQMA}$.
+Third, we show $\mathsf{P}^{\mathsf{UQMA} \cap \mathsf{co}\text{-}\mathsf{UQMA}\mathsf{[log]}}$-hardness and containment in $\mathsf{P}^{\mathsf{PGQMA[log]}}$ when we have no additional assumption.
 These results advance the role of quantum computing in the study of topological phases of matter and provide a pathway for clarifying the connection between topological phases of matter and computational complexity.